khurramjaved96/Recursive-CNNs/README.md

 The results of the experiments will be stored in "../DateOfExperiment/NameOfExperiment."
 You can also specify the output directory using the --outputDir parameter.

 Note that you can use multiple datasets by providing a list in -i parameter.
 Finally, the --loader parameter specifies if the data is loaded in ram initially or not.
 If you have enough memory, it's better to load the data in ram (Otherwise the hard-drive can be a bottleneck).
 With a fast SSD, it might not be necessary to load the data in ram.

+## Evaluating Performance

+You can evaluate the performance of the code using evaluate.py file.
+For now, you will have to hardcode the model state dictionary in the evaluate.py script.
+Also make sure that the correct version of the model is loading by changing model type in getcorners.py and corner_refinement.py.
+I'll shift to a better, parameter based approach soon.

 Email : kjaved@ualberta.ca in-case of any queries.